Forza Horizon 6 – Latest News And Release Date

 While iconic tracks like Suzuka appear in F1 games, and Gran Turismo 7 features Suzuka and a fictional Tokyo Expressway, the country’s varied landscapes and urban environments are underrepresented.

-This gap presents a unique opportunity for Forza Horizon 6 to showcase Japan’s varied terrain, from bustling cityscapes to tight, twisty touge mountain passes.
+This gap presents a unique opportunity for Forza Horizon 6 to showcase Japan’s varied regions, from bustling cityscapes to tight, twisty touge mountain passes.

 While the wait for FH6 continues, other drift games give you a taste of what could be expected from the Japan setting.